The committee machine: Computational to statistical gaps in learning a two-layers neural network: Structure of the proof of Theorem

 $F_n$ is a continuous function from $D_n$ to ${\cal S}_K^+ \times {\cal S}_K^+(\rho)$.
 Moreover, $F_n$ admits partial derivatives with respect to $R_1$ and $R_2$ on the interior of $D_n$.
 For every $(t,R(t,\epsilon))$ for which they are defined, they satisfy:

-\end{lemma} We can now state the technical assumption on which we rely, and which essentially allows us to derive that the map $\epsilon\mapsto R(t,\epsilon)$ is a $\mathcal{C}^1$ diffeomorphism with a Jacobian determinant greater or equal to $1$ as it will become clear in the next section: \begin{assumption} With the notations of Lemma~\ref{lemma:positivity_trace_jac},
+\end{lemma} We can now state the technical assumption on which we rely\footnote{Since the publication of this work the adaptive interpolation method used in this paper has been improved for finite-rank models and can now circumvent this artificial hypothesis, see \cite{barbier2020information} and \cite{reeves2020information}.}, and which essentially allows us to derive that the map $\epsilon\mapsto R(t,\epsilon)$ is a $\mathcal{C}^1$ diffeomorphism with a Jacobian determinant greater or equal to $1$ as it will become clear in the next section: \begin{assumption} With the notations of Lemma~\ref{lemma:positivity_trace_jac},

 \end{assumption}

 \begin{proof}[Proof of Lemma~\ref{lemma:positivity_trace_jac}] The fact that the image domain of $F_n$ is ${\cal S}_K^+ \times {\cal S}_K^+(\rho)$ is known from Lemma~\ref{lemma:posMat}.
 The continuity and differentiability of $F_n$ follows from standard theorems of continuity and derivation under the integral sign (recall that we are working at finite $n$).
 Indeed, the domination hypotheses are easily satisfied since we work under \ref{hyp:1} and \ref{hyp:2}.